qriz1452/cheatsheet/docker.md

 ## Docker networkd:DNS

-- docker exec -it {containerName} ping {anotherContainer}— using this we can ping another a container from other container(prerequistie: they both should be in same network) using built in DNS network
+- docker exec -it {containerName} ping {anotherContainer}— using this we can ping another a container from other container(prerequistie: they both should be in same network) using built in DNS network , and both container should have ping installed.
-- docker container run --network-alias search --net test -d elasticsearch:2 —> to create a container with DNS alias(—network-alias) and with network test
+- docker container run --network <network_name> --network-alias <alias_name> -d <image_name>  —> to create a container with DNS alias(—network-alias) and with network test
-- docker container run --rm --net test alpine nslookup search —> it will search for nslookup DNS entry “search” inside that n/w
+- docker container run --rm --net <network_name> <image_name> nslookup <dns_entry>  —> it will search for nslookup DNS entry “search” inside that n/w
 - If we run “docker container run --rm --net test centos curl -s search:9200” it will give different different outputs between two DNS servers

 ## Docker Images: